vodkaslime/tunawebsite/content/english/_index.md

     # service item loop
     - title : "Versatile compatibility with MySQL protocol"
       images:
-      - "images/olap.png"
+      - "images/compatibility.png"
       content : "Compatible with MySQL wire protocol, tuna supports all MySQL-compatible databases.
-MySQL, ClickHouse, Spanner, TiDB, SingleStore, etc. All of them could be abstracted into entry point on tuna, and tuna provides RBAC access control to all of them."
+MySQL, MariaDB, ClickHouse, Spanner, TiDB, etc. All of them could be abstracted into entry point on tuna, and tuna provides RBAC access control to all of them."
       button:
         enable : false
         label : "Check it out"